heroiclabs/nakama-docs/docs/storage-access-controls.md

 })
 ```

-You can also use the script runtime to fetch a record owned by the system:
+You can also use the code runtime to fetch a record.
+The code runtime is exempt from the standard rules around access permissions because it is run by the server as authoritative code.

 ```lua
 local record_keys = {